-Training will consist of shop discussions and the applicable trades will receive an information sheet consisting of the highlights of histoplasmosis exposure (Appendix A).
+Training will consist of shop discussions and the applicable trades will receive an information sheet consisting of the highlights histoplasmosis exposure (Appendix A).

-Appendix A: Histoplasmosis Fact Sheet

-(follow link to PA Department of Health for latest information)

-About Histoplasmosis
+What is histoplasmosis?

-- 1. What is Histoplasmosis?
-Histoplasmosis is a disease caused by the fungus Histoplasma capsulatum. - 2.
-Can anyone get Histoplasmosis?
+Histoplasmosis is a disease caused by the fungus Histoplasma capsulatum.
+Its symptoms vary greatly, but the disease primarily affect the lungs.
+Occasionally, other organs are affected.
+This form of the disease is called disseminated histoplasmosis, and it can be fatal if untreated.

+Can anyone get histoplasmosis?

 Yes.
-Studies have shown that between 50 and 80 percent of people living in areas where H. capsulatum fungus is common, such as the eastern and central United States have been exposed at some point in their lifetime.
-Infants, young children, and older persons, in particular those with chronic lung disease, are at increased risk for severe disease.
-Disseminated disease, where the organism spreads in the body, is more frequently seen in people with cancer or AIDS. - 3.
-Where is H. capsulatum found?
-H. capsulatum fungus is found throughout the world and is endemic in certain areas of the United States.
+Positive histoplasmin skin tests occur in as many as 80% of the people living in areas where H. capsulatum is common, such as the eastern and central United States.
+Infants, young children, and older persons, in particular those with chronic lung disease are at increased risk for severe disease.
+Disseminated disease is more frequently seen in people with cancer, AIDS or other forms of immunosuppression.

+How is someone infected with H. capsulatum?

 H. capsulatum grows in soil and material contaminated with bat or bird droppings.
-The fungus has been found in poultry house litter, caves, areas harboring bats, and in bird roosts. - 4.
-How is someone infected with H. capsulatum?
-Fungus spores become airborne when contaminated materials are disturbed.
+Spores become airborne when contaminated soil is disturbed.
 Breathing the spores causes infection.
-The disease is not transmitted from person to person or from animals to people. - 5.
-What are the symptoms of Histoplasmosis?
+The disease is not transmitted from an infected person to someone else.

+What are the symptoms of histoplasmosis?

 Most infected persons have no apparent ill effects.
 The acute respiratory disease is characterized by respiratory symptoms, a general ill feeling, fever, chest pains, and a dry or nonproductive cough.
 Distinct patterns may be seen on a chest x-ray.
 Chronic lung disease resembles tuberculosis and can worsen over months or years.
-The disseminated form is fatal unless treated. - 6.
+The disseminated form is fatal unless treated.

 When do symptoms start?

-If symptoms occur, they will start within 3 to 17 days after exposure; the average is 10 days. - 7.
-Is Histoplasmosis treatable?
+If symptoms occur, they will start within 3 to 17 days after exposure; the average is 10 days.

+Is histoplasmosis treatable?

 Yes.
-Prescription antifungal medications are used to treat severe cases of acute disease and all cases of chronic and 2 disseminated disease.
-Mild disease usually resolves within a month without treatment.
-Past infection results in partial protection if re-infected and is likely to result in milder disease. - 8.
-What can be done to prevent Histoplasmosis?
-It is not practical to test or decontaminate most sites where H. capsulatum is found, but the following precautions can be taken to reduce a person's risk of exposure: - a.
-Avoid areas that may harbor the fungus, e.g., accumulations of bird or bat droppings. - b.
-Before starting a job or activity having a risk for exposure to H. capsulatum, seek out and comply with work practices and personal protective equipment guidance based on the DGS protocol.
+Antifungal medications are used to treat severe cases of acute histoplasmosis and all cases of chronic and disseminated disease.
+Mild disease usually resolves without treatment.
+Past infection results in partial protection against ill effects if reinfected.

-9. For more information about Histoplasmosis visit the CDC website: https://www.cdc.gov/fungal/features/histoplasmosis.html
+Where is H. capsulatum found?

+H. capsulatum is found throughout the world and is endemic in certain areas of the United States.
+The fungus has been found in poultry house litter, caves, areas harboring bats, and in bird roosts.

+What can be done to prevent histoplasmosis?

+It is not practical to test or decontaminate most sites that may be contaminated with H. capsulatum, but the following precautions can be taken to reduce a person's risk of exposure:

-This fact sheet provides general information.
-Before starting a job or activity having a risk of exposure, please contact the DGS Safety Coordinator.
+- Avoid areas that may harbor the fungus, e.g., accumulations of bird or bat droppings. - Before starting a job or activity having a risk for exposure to H. capsulatum, consult the departmental Safety Coordinator